 So, the ratio of the area of the circle and the square is π : 2.

-6. Find the area of the sector of a circle with radius 4cm and of angle 30°.
+6. Find the area of the sector of a circle with a radius of 4cm and of angle 30°.
 Also, find the area of the corresponding major sector.

-8. Calculate the perimeter of an equilateral triangle if it inscribes a circle whose area is 154 cm2.
+7. Calculate the perimeter of an equilateral triangle if it inscribes a circle whose area is 154 cm2

-Here, as the equilateral triangle inscribed in a circle, the circle is an incircle.
+Here, as the equilateral triangle is inscribed in a circle, the circle is an incircle.